Inflectra/spira-documentation/docs/Spira-User-Manual/Inflectra-Ai-In-Spira.md

 ![](img/Inflectra_ai_task_details.png)

 When generating code, the user is prompted to enter either a programming language or a testing framework.
-Additional details can be provided to help guide Inflectra AI to use specific tooling relevant to your codebase.
+Additional details can be provided to help guide Inflectra.ai to use specific tooling relevant to your codebase.
 For instance, if I am a web developer who works on a Java Spring Boot based application, I can enter "Java (Spring Boot)" as my programming language.
 The same goes for testing framework - for example: NUnit 3 (ASP.NET Web API).

 You can enter a value in the text input & hit enter to submit it, or select one of your previous entries.
 Previous entries are stored in the browser, so will not transfer to other browsers or computers.